fmnoise/coldbrew/README.md

       {:expire 3600})))
 ```

-We can also configure that value should be cached only when it satisfied condition:
+We can also configure that the value should be cached only when it has satisfied a condition:
 ```clojure
 ;; tasks can be only added to worker and capacity can only decrease ;; so it makes sense to cache value when capacity reaches 0